You’ve probably heard it before, particularly from grandma.

 What is a bunion?

-A bunion, referred to medically as Hallux Valgus, is a deformity of the big toe joint.
 It causes the big toe to angle towards the smaller toes while the forefoot widens and the big toe joint forms a bony bump on the side of it.

 To understand the deformity, and how to prevent it, you’ll need a quick tour of the foot.